Here’s a question from Annie:

 - In the Audio and Video Settings dialog for your call, enable video.

-So far, we showed howto get rid of those unnecessary canned Teams backgrounds that everyone seems to use.
+So far, we showed how to remove those unnecessary canned Teams backgrounds that everyone seems to use.
 If you are interested to add new custom photos as Teams backgrounds, you can simply do that by copying those to the background folder location (specified above).

 - Transfer your pictures from your camera, tablet or mobile phone to your computer or OneDrive.

-- Copy the image files to the Teams background folder.
+- Using the File Explorer or Finder in macOS, copy the image files to the Teams background folder (specified above).

-- In Teams, create a new meeting and select your own custom background!
+- Open Microsoft Teams, create a new meeting and select your own new custom background!